Keir Starmer

-Early life and education
+Early life

-Keir Rodney Starmer was born on 2 September 1962 in Southwark, south east London, and raised in Oxted, Surrey.
-He was the second of the four children of Josephine, a nurse, and Rodney Starmer, a toolmaker.
+Keir Rodney Starmer was born on 2 September 1962 in Southwark, south-east London, and raised in Oxted, Surrey.
+He is the second of four children of Josephine, a nurse, and Rodney Starmer, a toolmaker.
 His mother developed Still's disease.
-His mother attended St John's Anglican Church in nearby Hurst Green, while his father was an atheist.
+She attended St John's Anglican Church in nearby Hurst Green, while his father was an atheist.
 He was nominally "brought up Church of England".
 His parents were both Labour Party supporters, and reputedly named him after the party's first parliamentary leader, Keir Hardie, although Starmer did not confirm this when asked in 2015.

 Starmer passed the 11-plus examination and gained entry to Reigate Grammar School, which at the time was a voluntary-aided selective grammar school.
 The school converted into an independent fee-paying school in 1976, while he was a student.
 The terms of the conversion were such that his parents were not required to pay for his schooling until he turned 16, and when he reached that point, the school, by now a charity, awarded him a bursary that allowed him to complete his education there without any parental contribution.
-The subjects he chose to study in the sixth form during his last two years at school were mathematics, music and physics, in which he achieved A level grades of B, B and C. Among his classmates at Reigate were the musician Norman Cook (Fatboy Slim), with whom Starmer took violin lessons; Andrew Cooper, who later became a Conservative peer; and the future conservative journalist Andrew Sullivan.
-According to Starmer, he and Sullivan "fought over everything...
-Politics, religion..
+The subjects he chose to study in the sixth form during his last two years at school were mathematics, music, and physics, in which he achieved A level grades of B, B, and C. Among his classmates at Reigate were the musician Norman Cook (Fatboy Slim), with whom Starmer took violin lessons; Andrew Cooper, who later became a Conservative peer; and the future conservative journalist Andrew Sullivan.
+According to Starmer, he and Sullivan "fought over everything ...
+Politics, religion.
 You name it."

-In his teenage years Starmer was active in Labour politics, joining the Labour Party Young Socialists at the age of 16.
-He won a junior exhibition from the Guildhall School of Music and Drama where he played the flute, piano, recorder and violin until the age of 18.
-In the early 1980s Starmer was caught by police illegally selling ice creams while trying to raise money during a holiday on the French Riviera.
-He escaped the incident without punishment, beyond the ice creams being confiscated.
-The first member of his family to go to university, Starmer read law at the University of Leeds where he became a member of the university's Labour Club before graduating with a first class LLB in 1985.
-He then went up to St Edmund Hall to pursue postgraduate studies in jurisprudence taking a Bachelor of Civil Law (BCL) degree from the University of Oxford in 1986.
-From 1986 to 1987, he served as an editor of Socialist Alternatives, a Pabloite-Trotskyist magazine produced by an organisation under the same name, which represented the British section of the International Revolutionary Marxist Tendency (IRMT).